jamiebergen/sample-wp-theme/README.md

 * Sass: Styles are organized in modular `.scss` files and compiled using the [Sass CSS preprocessor](https://sass-lang.com/).
 * Gulp: Makes use of [WP-Gulp](https://github.com/ahmadawais/WPGulp), an easy-to-use WordPress Gulp boilerplate.
 This enables live browser reloads using BrowserSync, Sass to CSS conversion, autoprefixing, CSS minification, JS concatenation, and image minification, among other things.
-* Modern CSS: Page layouts were achieved using CSS Grid, while Flexbox was used to align content within elements.
-(No need for a CSS framework like Bootstrap or Foundation.)
+* Modern CSS: Layouts were achieved using Flexbox and CSS Grid.
 * Accessible and responsive multi-level menu based on [responsive-nav.js](https://github.com/viljamis/responsive-nav.js)
 * !!!TO DO: Responsive typography using a Sass mixin
-* !!!TO DO: Change header background and font colors via the customizer

 Testing
 ---------------